ErnaH-beep/DND/SoftwareBlog/#6 Project Conclusion & Demonstration.md

 ## Project Outcome
 The application fullfills its objectives and can sucessfully act as a task management tool to assist teams and businesses.
 It will improve effficiency and clarity.
+- **Time and Task Management**: The application offers task planning to every user, which greatly assists in keeping an overview of the project.
+- ****:

 ## Status Requirements List